-- (2) This procedure provides a framework for the University to support students or staff with a disability who have an assistance animal for support or as part of ongoing treatment or therapy. - (3) This procedure also supports the University's legal requirements under the Disability Discrimination Act 1992 (Cth) (the DDA), the Anti-Discrimination Act 1992 (NT) and associated legislation and regulations.
+- (2) This procedure provides a framework for the University to support students or employees who have an assistance animal for support or as part of ongoing treatment or therapy. - (3) This procedure also supports the University's legal requirements under the Disability Discrimination Act 1992 (Cth), the Anti-Discrimination Act 1992 (NT) and associated legislation and regulations. - (4) This procedure should be read in conjunction with the Animals on Campus Policy.